 In some situations, it may be sufficient to provide only visual warning information, which is beneficial if a high number of false alarms are expected.
 The circumstance under which this would be appropriate would be one in which drivers could be expected to consistently attend directly to or near the warning information as a part of their normal driving activities.
 An example of this is the LCW system used in Reference 8.
-This system was designed for "parallel usage" in which the primary objective of the system is to provide information that augments driver decision making and in which drivers clearly understand that they are responsible for actively acquiring that information from the warning of potential hazards.
+This system was designed for "parallel usage" in which the primary objective of the system is to provide information that augments driver decision making and in which drivers clearly understand that they are responsible for actively acquiring that information from the warning system.
+In the field test for this system, 88 percent of test drivers reported that the LCW system provided adequate warning of potential hazards.
 Note, however, that modification of driver behavior is likely to be necessary for this type of system to work effectively, because under normal conditions drivers only look at the rear-view or relevant side-view mirror approximately 50 percent of the time (compared to 99% for glances towards the forward center), which means that they could otherwise miss critical visual-only warning information presented at the mirror locations (Reference 9).